-- CEPT is of the view that the notifying administration of the non-GSO system with which the ESIMs communicate should be identifiable to address the potential cases of harmful interference caused by any ESIM to fixed and mobile services.
-This identification could be done thanks to: - the license issued by / authorisation of the administration for the operation of the ESIM on its territory; - ii) the assistance of the flag nation of aircraft/vessel; - iii) the on-board radio license of the aircraft or vessel equipped with the ESIM.
+WRC-23 Agenda item 1.16 (4/4) to study and develop technical, operational and regulatory measures, as appropriate, to facilitate the use of the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) by non-GSO FSS earth stations in motion, while ensuring due protection of existing services in those frequency bands, in accordance with Resolution 173 (WRC-19) CEPT position (cont.) • CEPT is of the view that the notifying administration of the non-GSO system with which the ESIMs communicate should be identifiable to address the potential cases of harmful interference caused by any ESIM to fixed and mobile services.
+This identification could be done thanks to: i) the license issued by / authorization of the administration for the operation of the ESIM on its territory; ii) the assistance of the flag nation of aircraft/vessel; iii) the on-board radio license of the aircraft or vessel equipped with the ESIM.
 CEPT supports the protection of EESS (passive) sensors in the frequency band 18.6-18.8 GHz through an unwanted emission pfd limit over the oceans of -118 dBW/m2/200 MHz for MEO FSS satellites and -110 dBW/m2/200 MHz for LEO FSS satellites communicating with aeronautical and maritime ESIM.
 In addition, CEPT supports that no specific measure is required for non-GSO systems operating in LEO orbits that make use of frequency reuse schemes employing at least three colours.

-All the input contributions were presented.
-Proposals from APT presented various options, either as multi-country proposals or submissions by individual countries.
-None of the proposals were in favour of a firm No Change but three of them highlighted that if consensual solutions to the open points could not be found, the proponents (ASMG, Iran, Korea) would support Method A of the CPM Report (No Change).

-General views were expressed on the open points (responsibility of administrations, interference management, network control and monitoring centre, switching facilities.
-The chairs of Sub Working Groups 5B1 and 5B2initiated a document to address the open points that are common to the agenda items 1.15 and 1.16.
-Up to now, only the topic on responsibilities of the different administrations involved (notifying administration of the satellite system, authorising administration, affected administration) has been discussed and although the progress is slow, the result seems promising.
-All the regions seem to converge on a single view, except CITEL where internal consultation is still ongoing.

-Continue the discussion on the remaining open points mentioned above and also on some details related to the technical conditions to protect incumbent services.
-To address these last matters, drafting groups (common to 1.15 and 1.16) were created on technical provisions for maritime ESIMs and on the methodology for pfd verification.
-Protection of EESS (passive) and Annex 4 on the capabilities of ESIMs have not yet been addressed.

-AGENDA ITEM 1.17 - INTER-SATELLITE LINKS

-Sub Working Group 5B3 (Samuel BLONDEAU, Luxembourg)

-to determine and carry out, on the basis of ITU-R studies in accordance with Resolution 773 (WRC-19), the appropriate regulatory actions for the provision of inter-satellite links in specific frequency bands, or portions thereof, by adding an inter-satellite service allocation where appropriate.

-CEPT supports the operation of satellite-to-satellite links under a new inter-satellite service allocation in the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, under conditions to ensure the protection of existing services in the same frequency bands and adjacent bands.
+וומנומומומומו WRC-23 Agenda item 1.17 (1/4) to determine and carry out, on the basis of the ITU-R studies in accordance with Resolution 773 (WRC-19), the appropriate regulatory actions for the provision of inter-satellite links in specific frequency bands, or portions thereof, by adding an inter-satellite service allocation where appropriate CEPT position CEPT supports the operation of satellite-to-satellite links under a new inter-satellite service allocation in the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, under conditions to ensure the protection of existing services in the same frequency bands and adjacent bands.
 CEPT supports that the introduction of satellite-to-satellite transmissions must ensure the same level of protection for GSOs and non-GSOs as currently provided in the RR and must not impose new constraints on GSOs and non-GSOs to protect satellite-to-satellite links from interference.

-CEPT supports that the introduction of satellite-to-satellite transmissions must ensure the same level of protection for terrestrial services as currently provided in the RR and must not impose new constraints on terrestrial services to protect satellite-to-satellite links from interference.
+CEPT supports that the introduction of satellite-to-satellite transmissions must ensure the same level of protection for terrestrial services as currently provided in the RR (Table 21-4) and must not impose new constraints on terrestrial services to protect satellite-to-satellite links from interference.
 CEPT does not support establishing a pfd mask to protect secondary terrestrial services operated in conformity with No. 5.542.

-CEPT supports a NOC for the 11.7-12.7 GHz frequency band.
+CEPT supports a NOC for the 11.7-12.7 GHz frequency bands.